Before Social Media, There Were Pogs!

-I got the hang of it quickly, and used it to better myself… okay not really.
+Remember MSN?
+And 90s chatrooms?
+I got the hang of them quickly, and used it to better myself… okay not really.
 I wasted countless hours in teen chat rooms where I could transform into anyone I wanted.
 Naturally, I became a tall, blonde, blue-eyed model from LA named Cher.
 Originality was not one of my strongest suits.
 I rocked that alter ego until my mom picked up the phone and I would lose my internet connection.
-In the 90s, the internet was just a bunch of text.
+In the 90’s, the internet was just a bunch of text.
 There were no images, and no way to know the truth.
 The truth was, I was just a short, mousy brown haired nobody from Ontario with a mild case of acne, a cowlick and bangs.
 No one wants to cyber with that.

-We had cellphones, but they weren’t attached to people like they are today.
+Cellphones existed, but they weren’t attached to the hip.
 My parents had one for emergencies or business.
 It was an enormous flip phone and my parents would go on about how expensive it was.
 If I had to make a phone call when I was out, I found a payphone.
 We survived.

 The Movie Stores- There was at least one in every town and on Friday night it was the place to be.
 I’d grab a bag of free (but usually stale) popcorn from the machine and run into people I knew while browsing the new release section.
 Today, you don’t even have to leave the house to rent a movie.
 You can’t even go to a movie store if you wanted to because they don’t exist anymore.
 I remember when I was young, I wanted to work in a movie store when I grew up.
 I had no clue that technology would kill the dream.
 Lucky for you, my dreams changed and I became a saucy writer instead;)